TheBrightSparkDev/Human-Sightings/README.md

 - I went on my mobile and used my screen reader software to test if it works and the whole website has detailed descriptions for every single image and text also reads out well so can confirm everything is accessible to the visually impared.

+- I used google lighthouse to generate a report and spotted a few problems
+ - Firstly the best-practices were low so took a closer look and spotted that I hadn't put noreferrer on the external links which can be dangerous in some situations as it allows the site I have linked to the opportunity to use the site I have created to steal user info.
+I understand this is extremely low risk and low probability of causing issues as firstly users cannot input info into the page I have created at any point and secondly it's extremely unlikely someone is going to specifically target such a low traffic page.
+Still though it's better to be safe than sorry.
+ - I also spotted the SEO wasnt 100% due to not having meta tags so was an easy enough fix to implement.

 ### Validator Testing

 - HTML